antonioscalaunina/ANTI-FASc/Example2_Maule.md

 and run from MATLAB command window the script create_mesh_file.m

-Of course also in this case you can run it from terminal typing:
+Of course, also in this case, you can run it from terminal typing:

     matlab -nodisplay -nosplash -nodesktop -r "run('create_mesh_file.m'); exit;"

-or (if you have installed the MATLAB runtime
+or (if you have installed the MATLAB runtime)

     ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/